 Funding comes directly from the Local Authority to support the needs of learners with SEND.
-The Reepham Cluster of schools also receives Local Authority 'top up' funding for learners who require a high level of support, and may have an EHCP.
+The school can apply for Local Authority 'top up' funding for High Needs learners who require a high level of support, and are likely to have an EHCP.
 Each school is required to apply for additional funding for individual children.
-The Reepham Cluster works together to share this Cluster Fund in order to meet the needs of those learners.